mamedev/mame/docs/source/commandline/commandline-all.rst

 	Describes how MAME should store save state files, relative to the state_directory path. <name> is a string that provides a template that is used to generate a relative path.

-	Two simple substitutions are provided: the / character represents the path separator on any target platform (even Windows); the string %g represents the driver name of the current game.
+	Two simple substitutions are provided: the / character represents the path separator on any target platform (even Windows); the string %g represents the driver name of the current system.

-	The default is %g, which creates a separate folder for each game.
+	The default is %g, which creates a separate folder for each system.

 	In addition to the above, for drivers using different media, like carts or floppy disks, you can also use the %d_[media] indicator.
 Replace [media] with the media switch you want to use.